-Consulting a plumber at the early stage of your renovation will allow you to determine what is achievable, and most cost effective.
+Consulting a plumber at the early stage of renovating your bathroom will allow you to determine what is achievable, and most cost effective.
 They will assist you to plan the design layout, communicate your space options and go into detailed discussions regarding the plumbing and what suits you.
 If you are unsure about certain requirements seek professional advice to avoid problems occurring later down the track.

 Once you have an understanding of what is required for your renovation you must now decide a budget, and stick to it.
 Depending on your budget you may do a complete makeover on your bathroom and transform the space or alternatively you can do a partial renovation to freshen up your bathroom with new tapare, new toilet or accessories.
 Sit down and work out the costs involved for materials and labour, once this is decided the work can commence.